sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 We did not find raw data on the time spent by toddlers on side views.
-However, current studies found (on a different sets of objects) that toddlers focus more on these views than 3/4 views <d-cite key="pereira2010early"></d-cite>.
+However, current studies found (on a different sets of objects) that toddlers focus more on these views than on 3/4 views <d-cite key="pereira2010early"></d-cite>.
 In our case, the 3/4 view accuracy remains out-of-reach for all models.
 Thus, if toddlers indeed target views because they are more prototypical, ML models show a far lower bias than toddlers.